-A Caltrans report shows the five points of highest congestion in California, all of which are in the Los Angeles and Orange County area.
+It’s no secret that California freeway traffic conditions can be challenging.
+A recent Caltrans report, which details the level of road congestion annually, shows the five points of highest congestion in California, all of which are in the Los Angeles and Orange County areas.

-At the top of the list is a 6-mile portion of Interstate 5 in Norwalk between freeways 710 and 605.
-At any hour of the day, Monday through Sunday, this area is a sea of red tail lights as cars drive at a turtle’s pace or, even worse, stand still without moving at all.
+At the top of the list of problematic California freeway traffic conditions is a 6-mile portion of Interstate 5 in Norwalk between freeways 710 and 605.
+At any hour of the day, Monday through Sunday, this area is a sea of red tail lights as cars drive at a turtle’s pace or is stand still without moving at all.

-What Time is the “Rush Hour” in Los Angeles and Orange County?
+What Time Is “Rush Hour” in Los Angeles and Orange County?

 Vehicular traffic is usually heavy on motorways during the entrance and exit routes to jobs and schools.
 Weekday rush hours are usually from 7am to 10am in the mornings and in the afternoon from 4pm to 7pm.
 On weeknights or weekends transiting to and from the city center and Hollywood can also be a bit difficult.